-What kind of behavior changes might I see in my cat that could signal pain?
+What kind of behavior changes might I see in my cat that could be a sign she’s in pain?

 If you notice your cat developing matted hair or flaky skin, make an appointment with your veterinarian, as this can be an important signal of pain.
-Because cats like to be clean, a dirty kitty is not normal!
-If your cat has trouble grooming even after its pain is well managed, consider having a groomer give it a “lion cut” to make the torso hair short and easy to keep clean.
+Because cats like to be clean, a dirty cat is not normal.
+If your cat has trouble grooming even after its pain is well managed, consider having a groomer give it a 'lion cut' to make the body hair short and easy to keep clean.

-Are there any changes in litter pan behavior that might mean my cat is in pain?
+Are there any changes in litter box behavior that could mean my cat is in pain?

-As we’ve already stated, cats are famously clean and tidy, and that generally means careful with their potty habits as well.
-They like having a discrete place to eliminate, and most cat litter makes the litter pan an attractive destination.
-If a cat that has previously been consistent in using the litter pan appropriately suddenly begins missing the pan or eliminating in other areas of the house, think of pain as one potential explanation.
+As already stated, cats are famously clean and tidy, and that generally means being careful with their litter box habits as well.
+They like having a discrete place to eliminate, and most cat litter makes the litter box an attractive destination.
+If a cat that has previously been consistent in using the litter box appropriately suddenly begins missing the box or eliminating in other areas of the house, pain should be considered as a potential explanation.

-When cats have lower back or hip pain, climbing into and out of a litter pan can be miserable.
-Even worse are covered litter pans, where the top of the opening can come into contact with the cat’s back.
-In this situation, a cat will often go to the litter pan, but simply refuse to try to get into it.
-The cat may choose instead to eliminate near the litter pan, letting us know that it understands this is the “potty place,” but also letting us know that it is uncomfortable getting into the pan.
-Other cats may simply choose to eliminate in the same room as the litter pan, but not necessarily next to it.
+When cats have lower back or hip pain, climbing into and out of a litter box can be a terrible experience.
+Even worse are covered litter boxes, where the top of the opening can come into contact with the cat's back.
+In this situation, a cat will often go to the litter box, but simply refuses to go into it.
+The cat may choose instead to eliminate near the litter box, letting us know that it understands this is the place to eliminate, but also letting us know that it is uncomfortable getting into the litter box.
+Other cats may simply choose to eliminate in the same room as the litter box, but not necessarily next to it.
 And still other cats may choose a completely different part of the house for elimination.
-Once pain is managed, lower-sided uncovered litter pans are in order.
+Once pain is managed, provide your cat with lower-sided litter boxes.

-A variation on this theme may occur if the litter pan is on a different level in the home from where the cat usually hangs out.
-Traveling up or down a flight of stairs to get to the litter pan may be too daunting a task for a cat with back or hip pain.
+A variation on this theme may occur if the litter box is on a different level in the home from where your cat usually spends her time.
+Traveling up or down a flight of stairs to get to the litter box may be too daunting a task for a cat with back or hip pain.

-One last altered litter pan behavior linked to pain is the cat that begins to stand while urinating instead of assuming the usual squat position.
+One last altered litter box behavior linked to pain is the cat that begins to stand while urinating instead of assuming the usual squat position.
 These cats can no longer squat comfortably.
-By standing to urinate, they may actually miss the litter pan, allowing urine to hit the nearest vertical surface or to collect on the nearby floor.
+By standing to urinate, they may miss the litter box, allowing urine to hit the nearest vertical surface or to collect on the nearby floor.

 I'm worried I could miss pain in my cat.
 Is there anything else I should watch for?

-Cats that once “went vertical” by jumping up onto furniture, counters, and windowsills but now either do not jump or “ask” to be lifted may be in pain and need closer evaluation.
+Cats that once jumped up on furniture, counters, and windowsills, but now either do not jump or ask to be lifted may be in pain and need closer evaluation.
 One of the measures of a successful pain management protocol in senior cats is the return of jumping behavior.

-- “He doesn’t like to be petted on his back (below the waist, over his hips, etc.).”
+- the cat no longer likes to be petted on his back (below the waist, over his hips, etc.)

-- “My cat used to be really friendly, but now he hides under the bed when we have company and becomes aggressive when people try to pet him.”
+- a once friendly cat now hides under the bed when guests are visiting and becomes aggressive when people try to pet her

 What is my takeaway message?

 In any of the above scenarios, pain should be on the list of considerations.
 Schedule an appointment with your veterinarian, and voice your concerns.
-Cats tend to hide their pain, so don’t ignore these behavioral clues into your aging cat’s condition.
-The sooner we identify and treat pain, the better it is for everyone.
+Cats tend to hide their pain, so do not ignore these behavioral clues into your aging cat's condition.
+The sooner pain can be identified and treated, the better it is for everyone.
 Your kitty will thank you!